rexray/stellar-wipeout/README.md

 ## Run Your Own Local Scoreboard

 1. Set up a server for your scoreboard.
 [WAMP](http://www.wampserver.com/en/), [MAMP](https://www.mamp.info/en/), or similar will work.
 2. Create a database and table for your scoreboard.
-We called our database “stellarWipeout_data” and our table ‘sw_highscores’.
+We called our database “stellarWipeout_data” and our table "sw_highscores".
 3. Add an int ‘id’ field and set it to auto increment.
 4. Add a varchar ‘name’ field.
 5. Add an int ‘score’ field.